jumpt57/appengine-java-starter/README.md

 to override getSdkRoot(), getAppDir() and getClasspath() in order for the runner to find the AppEngine Java SDK, the war to start and the classpath to load all of the dependencies.

+### To do
+* Add documentation about the AOP authentication and interceptors
+* Add documentation about the Google module
+* Add documentation about bean validation
+* Add example to show how to configure JPA with Cloud SQL
+* Add documentation about environment
+* Add documentation about resources loading in AppEngine
+* Add documentation to explain the dependencies